 Course Outline

-Introduction to WebLogic Server for Government
+Introduction to WebLogic Server for government

-Installation and Configuration for Government
+Installation and Configuration for government

-- System requirements for government environments
+- System requirements for government deployments

-- Installing WebLogic Server in government systems
+- Installing WebLogic Server in a government environment

 - Configuring domains and environments for government operations

-Administration Tools for Government
+Administration Tools for government

 - Using the WebLogic Server administration console for government tasks

-Deploying Applications for Government
+Deploying Applications for government

-- Deployment concepts for government projects
+- Deployment concepts for government applications

-- Deploying web applications in government systems
+- Deploying web applications in a government context

-Configuring Resources for Government
+Configuring Resources for government

 - JDBC configuration for government databases

-- JMS configuration for government messaging systems
+- JMS configuration for government messaging

-- Configuring node manager in government environments
+- Configuring node manager in a government setting

-Security Management for Government
+Security Management for government

-- Configuring security realms for government applications
+- Configuring security realms for government systems

 - Configuring SSL for secure government communications

-Server Monitoring and Tuning for Government
+Server Monitoring and Tuning for government

-- JVM performance tuning for government systems
+- JVM performance tuning for government applications

-Clustering and High Availability for Government
+Clustering and High Availability for government

-- Configuring clusters for government applications
+- Configuring clusters for government high availability

-Backup, Recovery, and Troubleshooting for Government
+Backup, Recovery, and Troubleshooting for government

 - Backup strategies for government data